 Because not even their grilled chicken is gluten-free and the only items available are select sides, this restaurant may be best to skip.

 Like KFC, Popeyes doesn’t have a ton of menu options available for gluten-free diets, and everything you can order is a side.
 However, their gluten-free side options are a little more robust than KFC’s.
 Options include their Cajun rice, red rice and beans, cole slaw, and corn on the cob.

 For a place that focuses on fried breaded chicken, there are some decent options that make it a better alternative to KFC.

-With the rise in popularity of the gluten-free diet, and with more people being diagnosed with Celiac disease, more restaurants are offering gluten-free alternatives.
 While this is a great advancement, it’s important to note that not all gluten-free restaurant choices are created equal.
-Even if food is labelled “gluten-free,” the risk of cross-contamination could still be high, especially given the speed with which food is prepared.
+Even if food is labeled gluten-free, the risk of cross contamination could still be high, especially given the speed with which food is prepared.

 Because of this, only trust the food at establishments you trust, and make sure you mention that the food must be gluten-free for allergy purposes.